-Option Description 4.29 -fstrict-aliasing on page 4-98 Tells the compiler to adhere to the aliasing rules defined in the source language (enabled by default when using '-Ofast').
-4.31 -ftrapping-math on page 4-100 Tell the compiler to assume ('-ftrapping-math'), or not to assume ('-fno-trapping-math'), that floating point operations can trap.
-For example, divide by zero.
-4.32 -funsafe-math-optimizations on page 4-101 Enable ('-funsafe-math-optimizations') or disable ('-fno-unsafe-math-optimizations' [default, except with '-Ofast']) reassociation and reciprocal math optimizations.
-4.33 -fvectorize on page 4-102 Enable/disable loop vectorization (enabled by default).
-4.48 -march= on page 4-117 Specifies the base architecture and extensions available on the target.
-4.49 -mcpu = on page 4-118 Select which CPU architecture to optimize for.
+Option Description -fstrict-aliasing on page 4-105 Tells the compiler to adhere ('-fstrict-aliasing'), or not ('-fno-strict-aliasing'), to the aliasing rules defined in the source language. -ftrapping-math on page 4-107 Tell the compiler to assume ('-ftrapping-math'), or not to assume ('-fno-trapping-math') that floating point operations can trap.
+For example, divide by zero. -funsafe-math-optimizations on page 4-108 Enable ('-funsafe-math-optimizations') or disable ('-fno-unsafe-math-optimizations' [default, except with '-Ofast']) reassociation and reciprocal math optimizations. -fvectorize on page 4-109 Enable ('-fvectorize' [default]) or disable ('-fno-vectorize') loop vectorization. -march= on page 4-124 Specifies the base architecture and extensions available on the target. -mcpu= on page 4-125 Select which CPU architecture to optimize for.